acmoles/portfolio/portfolio/projects/toucan-research.md

 ### The outcome

 Must resonate with the core value proposition (hands-on crafting and creativity).
-High friction when moving to a device from the magazine reduced the reach leading to low overal impact.
+High friction when moving to a device from the magazine reduced the reach, leading to low overal impact.

 </template>